xraySMULu/the-big-squeeze/README.md

 * The correlation between inflation and the S&P 500 Performance is weak.
 * The correlation between inflation and housing is strong positive.
 * The correlation between housing and foreclosures is strong negative.
-* Inflation simultaneously challenges housing affordability and job security, impacting overall economic well-being.
+* Inflation poses a dual challenge by undermining housing affordability and threatening job security, ultimately affecting overall economic well-being.

 ### CPI vs S&P 500